smacdo/advent-of-code-rust/README.md

 1. Copy `aoc_settings.example.json` to `aoc_settings.json`
 2. Modify the following keys in `aoc_settings.json`:
     - `session_id` should be set to your Advent of Code session cookie.
-    - `encryption_token` is a custom password to encrypt your cached input data.
+    - `passphrase` is a custom password to encrypt your cached input data.

 ## Alternative project set up
 1. Set env var `AOC_SESSION` to your Advent of Code session cookie.
-2. Set env var `AOC_PASSWORD` to encrypt your cached input data.
+2. Set env var `AOC_PASSPHRASE` to encrypt your cached input data.

 # Configuration
 This library supports custom configuration via environment variables and config